DataPortalIndia/Ideadu/README.md

 Ideadu
 ======

-In pursuit of an idea
+repo for http://data.gov.in/community/idea-collaboration In pursuit of an idea